What is the effect of TRAIN Law on your income and take-home pay this 2023? Learn more about your taxes and how to compute them.

 Ultimately, the primary objectives of the TRAIN Law were to simplify the tax system and reduce personal income tax rates.
 Moreover, it aims to generate revenue by increasing the tax rate on selected products and services.
 This approach aimed to create a more equitable withholding tax system and address economic challenges, including poverty reduction.

-Why paying personal income taxes is important
+Income Tax (TRAIN) CalculatorWhy paying personal income taxes is important

 Income taxation is a crucial component of a country’s tax system.
 Additionally, it plays a pivotal role in generating revenue for the government.
 Put simply, it is a withholding tax on an individual’s annual taxable income or total earnings over the course of a year.
 In the Philippines, as in many other countries, an employee’s annual taxable income is based on their gross income taxation level or bracket.

-Key Points about Income Taxes in the Philippines:
+Key points about income taxes in the Philippines:

-• Taxable Income: Individuals earning more than Php 250,000 per year in the Philippines must adhere to paying income tax rate based on the income tax table.
+- Taxable Income: Individuals earning more than Php 250,000 per year in the Philippines must adhere to paying income tax rate based on the income tax table.
 This includes those who work for employers, are self-employed or earn their gross income through other means.

-• Withholding Tax: For employees, income tax is an automatic deduction from their taxable income on a monthly basis.
+- Withholding Tax: For employees, income tax is an automatic deduction from their taxable income on a monthly basis.
 In the payslip, this appears as withholding tax.
 This tax system ensures that individuals fulfill their tax obligations gradually throughout the year.

-• Exemption for Low Earners: The law does not require individuals earning below Php 250,000 to file an Income Tax Return (ITR).
+- Exemption for Low Earners: The law does not require individuals earning below Php 250,000 to file an Income Tax Return (ITR).
 This exemption aims to ease the tax burden on lower-income individuals.

 Related:

-Pre-TRAIN law vs. TRAIN Law Income Tax Rates
+Pre-TRAIN law vs. TRAIN law income tax rates

 The Tax Reform for Acceleration and Inclusion (TRAIN) Law, signed in December 2017 and effective from January 1, 2018, brought significant changes to the Philippines’ Personal Income Tax (PIT) rates.
-These changes in the taxable income had a substantial impact on various categories of earners in the country.
+These changes in taxable income had a substantial impact on various categories of earners in the country.

 Before the implementation of the TRAIN Law, the personal income tax rates were the same for purely Compensation Income Earners, Mixed Income Earners, and Self-Employed and Professionals.
 However, the tax reform law introduced a separation of personal income tax rates and schedules for these three categories.
 Let’s delve into these changes: